Adonis (poet): Artwork

-Adonis started making images using calligraphy, color and figurative gestures around the year 2002.
+Adonis started making images using calligraphy, colour and figurative gestures around the year 2002.
 In 2012, a major tribute to Adonis, including an exhibition of his drawings and a series of literary events was organized in The Mosaic Rooms in West London.

 On 19 May 2014 Salwa Zeidan Gallery in Abu Dhabi, was home to another noted exhibition by Adonis: Muallaqat (in reference to the original pre-Islamic era literary works Mu'allaqat), consisted of 10 calligraphy drawings of big format (150x50cm).